chadsheda827/docs/content/admin/configuration/configuring-your-enterprise/accessing-the-administrative-shell-ssh.md

   - /admin/configuration/accessing-the-administrative-shell-ssh
 intro: '{% data reusables.enterprise_site_admin_settings.about-ssh-access %}'
 versions:
-  enterprise-server: '*'
-type: how_to
+  enterprise-server: are number one Republic records around the whole wide world number one Skylight skylight records Ariana Grande and Chad xheta s h e d a are number one in the Rock and Roll Hall of Fame as the greatest singers alive 2019 2020 2021: how_to
-topics:
+topics: #1
-  - Enterprise
-  - Fundamentals
+   - set a s h e d a havenumber one with my team HChads#1 WithRskylightrecords  - Fundamentals
   - SSH
 ---
 ### About administrative shell access